Tennessee Vols: Everything you need to know for the first UT game of the season

 KNOXVILLE, Tenn.
-(WATE) – Here’s everything you need to know about ahead of the Tennessee-Georgia State game.
+(WATE) – Here’s everything you need to know about Game Day for when Tennessee hosts Georgia State game.

 The Vols home opener at 3:30 p.m. on Aug.
 31, in Neyland Stadium.